naveensing575/next-pay-flow/README.md

    - Get Resend API key from: https://resend.com (Free tier: 3,000 emails/month)
    - Get Google OAuth credentials from: https://console.cloud.google.com
    - Get Razorpay keys from: https://dashboard.razorpay.com
+   - Get Upstash Redis credentials from: https://upstash.com (Free tier: 10,000 requests/day)
    - Never expose `GOOGLE_CLIENT_SECRET` or `RAZORPAY_KEY_SECRET` to the client
    - Generate `NEXTAUTH_SECRET` using: `openssl rand -base64 32`

+   **Setting up Upstash Redis:**
+   1. Go to https://upstash.com and create a free account
+   2. Create a new Redis database (select any region close to you)
+   3. Copy the `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` from the database details
+   4. Add them to your `.env` file

 4. **Run the development server**
    ```bash